 So what is the actual job of a commissioner?
 Here are our expectations for a commissioner.
-Our goal is to help your unit meet their goal and offer the best possible scouting program to the youth of the Metacomet District.
+Our goal is to help your unit meet its goal and offer the best possible scouting program to the youth of the Metacomet District.

 Five Areas of Focus:

 - Supporting unit growth and retention through the Journey to Excellence.

 - Contacting units and capturing in commissioner tools their strengths, needs, and a unit service plan that enables continued improvement.

 - Linking unit needs to District Operating Committee and other resources.

 - Supporting timely unit, district, and council charter renewals.

 - Supporting unit leaders by delivering effective Roundtables that provide program ideas, relationship development, and timely communication.